nodejs/modules/GOVERNANCE.md

 - Editorial changes.
 - Meeting minutes.
 - Updates to the team lists via the `ncu-sync` tool.
+- Doc Fixes
+- Tests
+- Fixing Conflicts with a rebase

 These pull requests may be merged without being presented at a meeting if a reasonable time is given for review and there no dissent.
 The time period seen